stripe/stripe-identity-react-native/README.md

 Get started with our [📚 integration guides](https://stripe.com/docs/identity) and [example project](#run-the-example-app).

 > Updating to a newer version of the SDK?
 See our [changelog](https://github.com/stripe/stripe-identity-react-native/blob/master/CHANGELOG.md).
+## Features

+**Simplified security**: We've made it simple for you to securely collect your user's personally identifiable information (PII) such as identity document images.
+Sensitive PII data is sent directly to Stripe Identity instead of passing through your server.
+For more information, see our [integration security guide](https://stripe.com/docs/security).

+**Automatic document capture**: We automatically capture images of the front and back of government-issued photo ID to ensure a clear and readable image.

+**Prebuilt UI**: We provide [`IdentityVerificationSheet`](https://stripe.dev/stripe-ios/stripe-identity/Classes/IdentityVerificationSheet.html), a prebuilt UI that combines all the steps required to collect ID documents, selfies, and ID numbers into a single sheet that displays on top of your app.

+**Automated verification**: Stripe Identity's automated verification technology looks for patterns to help determine if an ID document is real or fake and uses distinctive physiological characteristics of faces to match your users' selfies to photos on their ID document.
+Collected identity information is checked against a global set of databases to confirm that it exists.
+Learn more about the [verification checks supported by Stripe Identity](https://stripe.com/docs/identity/verification-checks), [accessing verification results](https://stripe.com/docs/identity/access-verification-results), or our integration guide on [handling verification outcomes](https://stripe.com/docs/identity/handle-verification-outcomes).

 ## Installation